seanpm2001/seanpm2001/OldVersions/English/1/1-100/README.txt

 Make all general information sections in major projects sections into dropdown sections Make all repository listing sections in major projects sections into dropdown sections Add comment markers to all details tags
+Fix rendering issue (2024.04.05)
+Significantly improve the major section: Other projects (long term goal) (Add at least 12 entries per day to major projects: miscellaneous (until all entries are filled out)) finished much earlier than planned
 ```

 </details> <!-- End of completed remodel goals section !-->